cpfaff/Open-Science-Thesis/README.md

 ```

 In your document body then use the command `\maketitle` to print out the
-titlepage.
+title-page.
 There is also an alias called `\printtitle` which does exactly the
 same.

 ```